babelomics/MIGNON/2_input.md

 | "star"          | STAR      | featureCounts  | Yes       |
 | "salmon"        | -         | Salmon         | No        |

-The following figure shows which steps of the workflow are carried out under each execution mode:
+In addition, the following figure shows which steps of the workflow are carried out under each execution mode:

 ![execution_modes](img/MIGNON_modes.svg)